We have much more to do and your continued support is needed now more than ever.

 These two deer are oblivious to the fact that it is frigid.
 Probably because their winter coat keeps them warm, even when it’s -30 degrees Fahrenheit outside!
 Each hair on a deer’s winter coat is hollow, trapping air that helps them retain heat.
 Quilts, window panes and house insulation all utilize air pockets in similar ways.

 This time of year, squirrels look a little bulky.
 They increase their body mass as one way to stay warm during the winter.
-I tell people that’s why I eat so much, just putting on a winter layer for warmth.

 One of my favorite videos is of a red fox, diving head first into the snow to capture prey.
 Impressive.
 Take a look at some incredible fox photos we’ve collected from our Facebook community.
-I’m a sucker for the fluffy tail.

 Cuddle With Wildlife